Karthickraja-S/Java-SpringBoot-Learning/SpringSecurity&ActuatorBasics/readme.md

 <u> Spring security Introduction </u>

-1. If you integrate spring-web dependency in pom.xml , my default it will block all the request and ask for Login credentials.
+1. If you integrate spring-web dependency in pom.xml , by default it will block all the request and ask for Login credentials.
 <br> Also, it will give you a default password in the spring starting application console.

 ### How to override default username & password